Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Introduction

-If the NLP community requires state-of-the-art (SOTA) benchmark performance to publish in top venues and if competing on such benchmarks favours those with more computing power \citep{dodge-etal-2019-show, reject-not-sota}, those with smaller budgets may find little room for contribution without relying on industry.
-This study explores to what extent collaboration has become a necessity, and at what point these collaborative relationships signify coroporate capture.
+If substantial computer power is required to achieve state-of-the-art (SOTA) benchmark performance and thus publish in top venues \citep{dodge-etal-2019-show, reject-not-sota}, researchers with smaller budgets may find little room for contribution without relying on industry artifacts and contributions.

+In this work, we define reliance as needing something to a point such that, without it, one could not survive or be successful.
+Reliance enforces necessity which in turn minimizes the possibility of choosing an alternative.
+Instances of reliance have already been identified in NLP.
+For example, an NLP research community member notes regarding software tools: ``You’re not gonna just build your own system that’s gonna compete on these major benchmarks yourself.
+You have to start [with] the infrastructure that is there'' \cite{gururaja-etal-2023-build}.

+Increased reliance on industry artifacts increases the risk of corporate capture -- a phenomenon where private industry uses its influence to affect research direction and findings (i.e., Science Capture), policy (i.e, Policy Capture), or media coverage (i.e., Media Capture) \cite{miller2010corporate}.
+Without provable intent (often obtained through litigation), or a counterfactual, it is exceedingly difficult to prove that `increased enmeshment of industry and academic research' \cite{facct-conflict} \textit{is} industry capture instead of mutually beneficial collaboration.

+The purpose of this work is to quantify academia's increased reliance on industry artifacts.
+Since heavy reliance often co-occurs with capture, this is something we believe the field should study further. \textbf{We note that our work is not proof of industry capture.}

-We surveyed and collected metadata on 100 EMNLP 2022 papers to quantify the NLP community's reliance on industry artifacts and contributions.
-We find that across types of cited artifacts and contributions, the percentage of them that are industry affiliated is substantially higher than what would be expected relative to the collective ACL Anthology (Figure~\ref{fig:years}, \cref{sec:reliance}).
+In this study, we surveyed and collected metadata on 100 EMNLP 2022 papers.
+We found that across types of cited artifacts and contributions, the percentage that are industry affiliated is substantially higher than what would be expected relative to the collective ACL Anthology (Figure~\ref{fig:years}, \cref{sec:reliance}).
 Furthermore, the trend of industry affiliation has increased in recent years, culminating in the majority of all types of citations we recorded from 2022 being industry affiliated despite only 13.3\% of papers published that year having industry affiliation.

-Our goal with this paper is to inform and disseminate resources to facilitate discourse regarding industry presence in NLP, and to discuss how viewpoints expressed in the existing literature might frame our findings with respect to the health of the AI research ecosystem.

-Along with determining the degree of reliance on industry we designed our EMNLP 2022 survey to address the following research questions:
+Along with determining the degree of reliance on industry (\cref{sec:reliance}) we designed our EMNLP 2022 survey to address the following additional questions: